uyennhu25/WRO_2025_Future_Engineers/README.md

 <h3>Nguyen Uyen Nhu (in the middle)</h3>
     Just like Do, this is Nhu's first season in WRO.
 However, her rich experience with programming and GitHub helped her build this impressive repository.
 Furthermore, he aided Lam in the programming process, making the programmes more efficient and the algorithms to be more accurate.

+Together, we function as a team that learns quickly from mistakes, shares ideas openly, and celebrates each small improvement.
+Every test run, every redesign, and every line of code is a step forward, and we are motivated by the chance to be the first team from Vietnam in this category.

 ## Chassis, Motor and Processing unit